• Skip to main content

 When you receive income but not a 1099

 You must report all income on your tax return, even if you did not receive all the appropriate 1099 forms.
-If a payor fails to send you the appropriate 1099 copies by January 31st or February 15th, it does not mean that you can withhold this income information from the IRS.
+If a payor fails to send you the appropriate 1099 copies, it does not mean that you can withhold this income information from the IRS.

-Will the IRS Catch that 1099 Was Not Included as Income?
+Will the IRS Catch that the 1099 Was Not Included as Income?

 Using computerized matching, the IRS will compare all 1099 forms containing your Social Security or taxpayer identification number to your tax return.
 If you have a new address and payors sent 1099 forms to your old address, the IRS can still link the 1099 form with your tax account.

-If the IRS finds that your tax return does not reflect the income from the 1099, it may proceed with an audit or by sending you a notice of the discrepancy.
+If the IRS finds that your tax return does not reflect the income from the 1099, it may proceed with an audit or send you a notice of the discrepancy.

 Note: When claiming a refund, you must amend your return within three years following the original filing due date.
 You are no longer eligible for the refund after this period.